 The requirements for the CALIFA detectors include impermeability to the magnetic fringe field of the R3B GLAD magnet, where fields up to 30 mT occur.
-In order to accurately record both low energy γ rays and high energy protons (≈ 300 MeV) they must also cover a large dynamic range.
+In order to accurately record both low energy γ -rays and high energy protons (\approx 300 MeV) they must also cover a large dynamic range.
 These criteria come in addition to other important photosensor characteristics such as QE, time response, linearity and stability to temperature and voltage variations.
-The selection of a readout device for CALIFA is therefore not straightforward and several readout devices (i.e. PMT, PD, SiPM and APDs) have been investigated in laboratory and accelerator tests.
+The selection of a readout device for CALIFA is therefore not straightforward and several readout devices (i.e: PMT, PD, SiPM and APDs) have been investigated in laboratory and accelerator tests.
 The detailed description of the results from measurements performed with Photomultipliers (PMTs) and Photodiodes (PDs) are presented in Appendix B.

-Standard PDs can be used as readout device for detection of protons and high-energy γ rays, but high noise levels make it difficult to achieve a satisfactory threshold and energy resolution from low energy γ rays.
+Standard PDs can be used as readout device for detection of protons and high-energy γ -rays, but high noise levels make it difficult to achieve a satisfactory threshold and energy resolution from low energy γ -rays.
 PMTs can be shielded for moderate magnetic fringe fields, but inclusion of μ -metal shields would require a different packing geometry and a rather complex support structure.
 The fringe field of the GLAD magnet strongly depends on the precision of the coil geometry and might easily exceed the typical limit of 20 mT for thin shields.
 First real measurements of this field cannot be performed before the installation in 2013, so it would be a high risk to use PMTs, especially for the forward region of the Barrel in very close proximity to the magnet.
 Additionally the QE of PMT's is significantly lower compared to silicon, which is only partly compensated for by a larger active area.
 SiPM were also investigated.
 Current modules still have two major disadvantages.
-Firstly, the typical pixelisation does not allow for a QE greater than 30% due to the ratio of active to total area.
-Secondly the number of pixels is insufficient to cover the large dynamical range needed for CALIFA.
+Firstly, the typical pixelisation does not allow for a QE greater than 30% due to the ratio of active a - measured by CMS b - R^3B/CALIFA measurements taken over a large T range.

 Photosensor type APD S8664-55 APD S8664-1010

-Active area (mm 2) 5×5 10×10
+Active area (mm^2) 5×5 10×10

 C (pF) 80 270

 QE $(560 \text{ nm},\%)$ 80 85

-$I_d \ (25^o, \text{nA})$ 2-5 10-50
+$I_d \ (25^o, nA)$ 2-5 10-50

 Gain 40-50 40-50

 Gain vs. V $(1/MdM/dV,\%)$ 3.3^{a} 2.0^{b}

-Gain vs. T $(1/MdM/dT,\%)$ -2.2^{a} -4.5^{b}
+Gain vs. T $(1/M^dM/dT,\%)$ -2.2^{a} -4.5^{b}